Have you ever wondered if your gut is operating as it should?

 8. You have bad breath.

-Bad breath can often be a sign of poor gut health.
+Bad breath can often be a sign of poor gut health (which could be true for dog gut health as well).
 This is because the gut is responsible for breaking down food and getting rid of waste products.
 When the gut is not working properly, these waste products can build up and cause bad breath.

 Water can help eliminate stomach acid from your breath by increasing the amount of saliva produced in your mouth.